TheGreymanShow/vertical-pod-autoscaler-operator/blogpost.md

 ### Installing VPA
 Openshift provides a very easy way to install operators on your cluster via the OperatorHub.
 You can follow this [link](https://docs.openshift.com/container-platform/4.9/nodes/pods/nodes-pods-vertical-autoscaler.html#nodes-pods-vertical-autoscaler-install_nodes-pods-vertical-autoscaler) for detailed steps on how to install the VPA operator on your cluster.

-Notes:
-- Go to opertorhub and install VPA
-- Default VPA namespace
-- How to verify that you have your operator
-- add code snippets directly instead

 ### How to use VPA